julienduroure/FootRollBreak/README.md

 # rigify_rollbreak_patch
-Patch Existing Rigify Rigs to add Roll Break
+Patch Existing Rigify Rigs to add FootRoll Break

 Totally unstable for now.
 Please do not use :)